AeroPress - The Original - incl. 100 filters

 2. Preparation:

-- Unscrew the filter and let the air out (should be done in 20 seconds).
+• Screw on the filter and release air (should be done in 20 seconds).

-- After a total of 60 seconds, turn the AeroPress.
+• After a total of 60 seconds, invert the AeroPress.

-This AeroPress recipe using the bypass method has produced many excellent cups.
-Felix Hohlmann used it to win the 2016 Swiss AeroPress Champion .
-The recipe was also used successfully at the German AeroPress Championships with slight modifications.
-Swiss filter coffee champion Emi Fukahori, who later became world champion, also brewed using the bypass method in the Compulsory Service of the Brewers Cup in 2018.
+This AeroPress recipe with the bypass method has brewed many great cups.
+Felix Hohlmann used it to become Swiss AeroPress Champion 2016.
+The recipe was also successfully used with slight modifications at the German AeroPress Championship.
+Swiss filter coffee champion and later world champion Emi Fukahori also brewed with the bypass method in the Compulsory Service of the Brewers Cup in 2018.

 What is the bypass method?

-The bypass method is particularly suitable when coffee tends to be too bitter with "normal" brewing.
-When using the bypass method, you don't force all the water past the coffee, resulting in less extraction.
-Instead, you add some of the water to the concentrate after brewing.
+The bypass method is particularly suitable when coffee brewed with a "normal" method tends to become too bitter.
+When working with bypass, you don't force all the water past the coffee, which extracts less.
+Instead, you add a portion of the water to the concentrate after brewing.

 Guaranteed origin